jagrvargen/holbertonschool-low_level_programming/0x16-doubly_linked_lists/README.md

 4. 4-free_dlistint.c - Frees a dlistint_t list from memory.

 5. 5-get_dnodeint.c - Returns the nth node of a dlistint_t linked list.

+6. 6-sum_dlistint.c - Returns the sum of all the data (n) of a dlistint_t linked list.